Danny2168h/FitnessApp/README.md

 What the app should be able to do:
 - The user will be able to create an account by inputting their information.
 - The user will be able to add foods to breakfast, lunch, dinner or snack categories.
+(GRADE THIS)
 - The user will be able to add physical activities performed.
+(GRADE THIS)
-- The user will be able to view the foods they have eaten
+- The user will be able to view the foods they have eaten.
+(GRADE THIS)
 - The user will be able to view the physical activities they have done.
 - The user will be able to view the caloric goal in the day, this should update as activities or foods are added.
+(GRADE THIS)
 - The user will be able to get a recommendation for their diet based on the foods they have eaten.